ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 ## Final solution

 The following code snippet contains a complete implementation of the `Placeholder` plugin (and all its dependencies) and the code to run the editor.
-You can paste it into the `app.js` file and it will run out–of–the–box:
+You can paste it into the `main.js` file and it will run out of the box.
+There is also a repository with the [final project](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/inline-widget/final-project) that you can download and play with.

 ```js
 import {